static-frame/static-frame/doc/source/articles/upgrade.rst

 No. 3: Immutable Data: Efficient Memory Management without Defensive Copies
 ___________________________________________________________________________________

-Pandas displays inconsistent behavior in regard to ownership of data inputs and data exposed from within to containers.
+Pandas displays inconsistent behavior in regard to ownership of data inputs and data exposed from within containers.
 In some cases, it is possible to mutate NumPy arrays "behind-the-back" of Pandas, exposing opportunities for confusion and bugs in Pandas code.

-For example, if we give an 2D array as an input to a ``pd.DataFrame``, the original reference to the array can be used to "remotely" change the values within the ``pd.DataFrame``.
+For example, if we give a 2D array as an input to a ``pd.DataFrame``, the original reference to the array can be used to "remotely" change the values within the ``pd.DataFrame``.
 In this case, the ``pd.DataFrame`` does not protect access to its data, serving only as a wrapper of a shared, mutable array.

 >>> a1 = np.array([[0.106, -1], [1.777, -1]])
 >>> df = pd.DataFrame(a1, index=('muon', 'tau'), columns=('mass', 'charge'))